-In line with the no/low-sugar shift in Southeast Asian food and drinks innovation, Etika, the bottler of Pepsi in Malaysia and Singapore, has released Pepsi Black for the Malaysia and Singapore markets.
+In line with the no/low-sugar shift in Southeast Asian food and drinks innovation, Etika, the bottler of Pepsi in Malaysia and Singapore, has released Pepsi Black for the Malaysia, Thailand and Singapore markets.
 The zero calorie and bold taste carbonated soft drink is described as the “cola taste that has been waiting for.”

 The key artificial sweeteners in Pepsi Black are aspartame, acesulfame-K and sucralose.
 As a comparison, Coca-Cola Zero Sugar contains acesulfame-K and sucralose without aspartame.